 Start wet: Cotton and linen items that require pressing should be removed from the dryer while still damp.
 If the items are dry, it helps to spray the area damp before shirt pressing.

 Heat: Adjust the iron temperature to match the fabric indicated on the tag.
-For an oxford cloth shirt, use “cotton/linen.”
-For synthetics, test a small area to ensure it’s safe to iron.
-Add a capful of Ironing Water to your iron for a fragrant finish and to ease ironing.
+For an oxford cloth shirt, use "cotton/linen."
+For synthetics, test a small area to ensure it's safe to iron.